ppy/osu-wiki/news/2022-09-01-osumonthly-2.md

 ## Stamina for days

-It isn't every day that osu! gets to bear witness such a unique skillset that [Kalanluu](https://osu.ppy.sh/users/2035254) possesses, let alone one that permits plays such as this spectacle of [Renard's *Because Maybe! pt.
-3*](https://osu.ppy.sh/beatmapsets/979274#osu/2049467).
+It isn't every day that osu! gets to bear witness such a unique skillset that [Kalanluu](https://osu.ppy.sh/users/2035254) possesses, let alone one that permits plays such as this spectacle of [Renard - Because Maybe! pt.
+3 [Marathon]](https://osu.ppy.sh/beatmapsets/979274#osu/2049467).

 Not only is the map a marathon of no easy measure, but Kalanluu also decided to crank up the challenge by not only making it longer with Half Time, but simultaneously making it harder to read and outright see by adding Easy and Flashlight to the mix.
 Make sure to get comfortable, grab a drink, maybe a snack or two as Kalanluu puts on a tremendous display of talent and hard-fought skill in this long and gruelling 23-minute play: